Ishaan0132/Phantom-Ozonix/README.md

 ## Development

   Issues and pull requests are welcomed!
-When submitting a pull request, be sure that you have installed and ran ESLint to check for errors in your code.
+When submitting a pull request, be sure that you have installed development dependencies and ran `npm test` to check for errors in your code.

 #### Credits